Feysh-Group/corax-community/Readme.md

 **Read [Corax Community Edition Feature Comparison](docs/en/feature_diff.md#open-rules) to understand the open rules of this Java community edition tool.**

 **If you need to implement a custom `CoraxJava rule checker`, refer to [CoraxJava Rule Checker](docs/en/checker.md) for more details.**

+## License

+corax-community is licensed under the LGPL-2.1 license, see LICENSE file.
+This basically means that you are free to use the tool (even in commercial, closed-source projects).
+However, if you extend or modify the tool, you must make your changes available under the LGPL as well.
+This ensures that we can continue to improve the tool as a community effort.

 ## Communication and Feedback